 Our firm is one of the few New York defense attorneys who have a designated practice area for Federal crimes.

 After your federal crimes lawyer has secured a reasonable first offer, he or she is then positioned to proceed with the real tough stuff.
 That’s where your federal attorney begins to earn his or her money.
 He or she must write motions, create a forensic approach, perform research, and then build your criminal defense.
 Lawyers must explore the evidence found in discovery, look for mitigating circumstances, ways to suppress evidence, throw out testimony, etc. A federal defense lawyer will have to engage witnesses, perhaps even coach them in preparation for taking the stand.
 A good federal criminal lawyer must also know when to say “when” and to have the expertise and confidence that will enable you to trust in his better judgment.
-Here at the Law Office of Bukh & Associates, PLLC we believe we have all that.
-Our record for producing highly skilled and experienced federal defense attorneys is unmatched.
+Here at the Law Office of Bukh Law Firm, PLLC we believe we have all that.
+Our record for producing highly skilled and experienced defense attorneys is unmatched.
 Check our record through the public courts system and see for yourself.
 When you need the very best federal criminal attorney, call us (212) 729-1632.

-Federal criminal attorney Arkady Bukh is serving clients in the following areas: Alabama, Alaska, Arizona (Phoenix), Arkansas, District of Columbia Washington DC, California (Los Angeles LA, San Diego, San Francisco, Sacramento), Colorado (Denver), Connecticut, Delaware, Florida (Miami, Tampa), Georgia (Atlanta), Hawaii, Idaho, Illinois (Chicago), Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland (Baltimore), Massachusetts (Boston), Michigan (Detroit), Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada (Las Vegas), New Hampshire, New Jersey, New Mexico, New York, North Carolina (Raleigh), North Dakota, Ohio (Cincinnati), Oklahoma, Oregon, Pennsylvania (Philadelphia, Pittsburgh), Rhode Island, South Carolina, South Dakota, Tennessee (Louisville), Texas (Dallas, Houston), Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming
+Arkady Bukh is serving clients in the following areas: Alabama, Alaska, Arizona (Phoenix), Arkansas, District of Columbia Washington DC, California (Los Angeles LA, San Diego, San Francisco, Sacramento), Colorado (Denver), Connecticut, Delaware, Florida (Miami, Tampa), Georgia (Atlanta), Hawaii, Idaho, Illinois (Chicago), Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland (Baltimore), Massachusetts (Boston), Michigan (Detroit), Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada (Las Vegas), New Hampshire, New Jersey, New Mexico, New York, North Carolina (Raleigh), North Dakota, Ohio (Cincinnati), Oklahoma, Oregon, Pennsylvania (Philadelphia, Pittsburgh), Rhode Island, South Carolina, South Dakota, Tennessee (Louisville), Texas (Dallas, Houston), Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming

 Let Top Ranked New York Criminal Defense Law Firm handle your case.
 Call us today 800-601-0207.
 We are available 24/7.